What is the Urban Mission Center?

 We currently have three main avenues for cultivating missional leaders:

 - Missional Community.
 Temple Houses is a community of young adults who live, serve, and worship together.
-We call ourselves Dwellers, and we share life together and with our neighbors.
+We call ourselves Dwellers, and we share life together for the purpose of being a reconciling presence in our neighborhood.

 - Apprenticeships.
-We offer an apprenticeship program for young adults looking for a year of training and practice.
+We offer an apprenticeship program for young adults looking for a year of formation and practice.
 Our apprentices are also part of the Temple House community.

 Where are you located?

-Our center isn't necessarily defined by a place, but more as a people.
-Our Temple House community resides in Benton Park West and our administrative office is located at Nebula Coworking, at the heart of the Cherokee neighborhoods.
+We're located in St Louis, MO in the Benton Park West Neighborhood.
+Our administrative office is located at Nebula Coworking, at the heart of the Cherokee neighborhoods.
 This allows us the flexibility to move about the city to where we're needed!